 Formats and related files

-This is the Treasury’s model that is used to calculate the government's capital contribution to the New Zealand Superannuation (NZS) Fund.
+This is the Treasury’s model that is used to calculate the government's capital contribution to the New Zealand Superannuation Fund (NZSF).

-Since the last release with the Pre-election Economic & Fiscal Update 2020 (PREFU 2020) the model’s data inputs have been updated.
+Since the last release with the Budget Economic and Fiscal Update 2021 (BEFU 2021) the model’s data inputs have been updated.
 Specifically, the model uses the latest five-year forecasts of the NZSF’s earnings and tax payments and longer-term projections of nominal GDP and aggregate net (after-tax) NZS expenditure.

 The two sets of numbers are not strictly comparable over the forecast period as the capital contributions required in any year under the legislated formula depend, in part, on the contributions in previous years.
 Reduced capital contributions in earlier years will increase the contributions required under the legislated formula in later years.

-In the tables in the HYEFU document, planned contributions from 2020/21 to 2021/22 have been factored into the contribution profile intended by the Government but not the contributions as prescribed by the legislated formula.
+In the tables in the HYEFU document, planned contributions for 2021/22 have been factored into the contribution profile intended by the Government but not for that fiscal year in the contributions as prescribed by the legislated formula.

-Between 2019/20 and 2022/23, small percentages of the capital contributions are transferred to a new fund, administered by the Guardians of New Zealand Superannuation, which will invest in New Zealand’s early stage capital markets via New Zealand Venture Investment Fund Limited.
+Between 2019/20 and 2022/23, small percentages of the capital contributions are transferred to a new fund, the Elevate NZ Venture Fund, administered by the Guardians of New Zealand Superannuation, which will invest in New Zealand’s early stage capital markets via NZ Growth Capital Partners.
 While the legislated formula is used to calculate the capital contribution in 2022/23, this amount is reduced by $40 million that will be redirected to investment in early stage capital markets.

 From 2023/24 onwards, annual capital contributions (and withdrawals in later years) are equal to those prescribed by the legislated formula.